Frequently Asked Questions

 12. What will be the components of the assessment process?

-During the application process, applicants will be asked to complete an an on-line assessment consisting of multiple parts.
+During the application process, applicants will be asked to complete an online assessment consisting of multiple parts.

-Additional information explaining the on-line assessments, competencies assessed, and the Assessments Preparation Guide, can be found under the Become A PMF\Assessment Process webpage.
+Additional information explaining the online assessment, competencies assessed, and the PMF Applicant Handbook, can be found under the Become a PMF\Resources webpage.

 13. Are there materials provided to students to prepare them for the application and assessment process?